 Record snow, cold, slams northern US Rockies with winter-like weather

-REUTERS: Midwinter-like weather clobbered the northern Rockies on Sunday (Sep 29) and into Monday, making early Autumn feel like deep winter, while as much as 4 feet (121cm) of snow fell in places and hard-hit Montana declared a state of emergency to clear blocked roads.
+HELENA, Montana: Midwinter-like weather clobbered the northern Rockies on Sunday (Sep 29) and into Monday, making early Autumn feel like deep winter, while as much as 121cm of snow fell in places and hard-hit Montana declared a state of emergency to clear blocked roads.

 "You have to go back to the 1930s before you find another storm like this, this early in the season," said Josh Weiss, a meteorologist with the National Weather Service's (NWS) Weather Prediction Center.